jcorille-21/project-2-info-443/README.md

 Mongoose provides an Object Relational Model (ORM) for Node.js applications to connect to MongoDB NoSQL databases.
 This framework is primarily written in JavaScript with a little bit of TypeScript code.

-Mongoose is used as an interface to MongoDB by defining models to interact with the database.
-Some interactions that users can do include querying and any other SQL commands.
-This makes it necessary for users to use to access a MongoDB database.
-Additionally, it also enforces strongly-typed schemas as well.
-Overall the library aims to make working with MongoDB easier for developers with the features mentioned above.
+Mongoose is an abstracted  interface of MongoDB by defining models to interact with the database using native JavaScript syntax and semantics.
+Users can define a schema and perform query operations on MongoDB using Mongoose.
+Additionally, it provides an option for users to enforce strongly-typed schemas as well.
+Overall the library aims to make working with MongoDB easier for JavaScript application developers with the features mentioned above.

 People who maintain mongoose are a team or company called Automattic.
 This company also maintains a bunch of other websites or applications like Tumblr, Jetpack, and Gravatar.
 The Automattic company is in charge of approving changes to the code.

+- The Mongoose code’s GitHub repository is [https://github.com/Automattic/mongoose](https://github.com/Automattic/mongoose)
+- The Mongoose API and usage documentation is [https://mongoosejs.com/docs/guides.html](https://mongoosejs.com/docs/guides.html)
+- The MongoDB query documentation is [https://docs.mongodb.com/manual/introduction/](https://docs.mongodb.com/manual/introduction/) (however, it is not necessary to write MongoDB queries in JavaScript programs that uses Mongoose)

 # Development View